Nivz-28/Minitune-Hermes-3/README.md

 ### Response:
 The Great Wall of China is a historic fortification built to protect Chinese states from invasions.
 Stretching over 13,000 miles, it symbolizes strength, perseverance, and architectural brilliance.
 ```
 ---

-## 🛣️ Roadmap

-- [x] Hermes-3 8B finetuning with PEFT
-- [x] Alpaca-format SFT dataset
-- [ ] Support multi-turn chat format
-- [ ] Merge and quantize weights for deployment
-- [ ] Streamlit/Gradio inference demo

----

-## 🤝 Contributing

-Pull requests welcome!
-If you have custom datasets or inference tools to integrate, feel free to fork and contribute.
-Be sure to check out `CONTRIBUTING.md`.

----

-## 📜 License

-Distributed under the **Apache 2.0 License**.
-See `LICENSE` for more information.

----

-## 📬 Contact

 Built by **Nivedita Sivakumar**
 📬 [LinkedIn](https://www.linkedin.com/in/niveditasivakumar) | 🧠 [Medium](https://medium.com/@niveditasivakumar) | 🧪 [GitHub](https://github.com/Nivz-28)

-> *Inspired by Nous Research.
-Powered by small, fast, smart LLaMAs.*